CrowdStrike/terraform-provider-crowdstrike/docs/data-sources/cloud_security_rules.md

 - `resource_type` (String) The full resource type.
 Format examples: `AWS::IAM::CredentialReport`, `Microsoft.Compute/virtualMachines`, `container.googleapis.com/Cluster`
 - `severity` (String) Severity of the rule.
 Valid values are `critical`, `high`, `medium`, `informational`.
 - `subdomain` (String) Subdomain for the policy rule.
 Valid values are 'IOM' (Indicators of Misconfiguration) or 'IAC' (Infrastructure as Code).
+- `type` (String) Rule type indicating whether this is a Default or Custom rule.

 <a id="nestedatt--rules--controls"></a>
 ### Nested Schema for `rules.controls`